 But is Survey Squad legitimate, a scammy survey site or nothing but a waste of your time?

 That’s exactly what you’re going to know by the end of this review 😉

 Usually paid survey sites end up in the “not worth it” category because when all is said and done you end up working for less than $1 an hour.

 Oh, and before we get into the review, let me just say right here, right now that I’m in no way affiliate with or partnered with Survey Squad.

 I’m just a successful online entrepreneur and all you’re going get is my honest opinion because I want to filter the legitimate money-making opportunities from the time-wasting scams.

 That being said, let’s get into the review!

 I headed over to SurveySquad.com and I’ll be honest, my first impressions are that this is a pretty outdated site.
 It’s basically a landing page with a stock image and a ‘Join Now‘ button.

-Like most online survey sites, Survey Squad (formerly known as Focus Forward) make money by connecting brands and companies to consumers so they can get feedback on a product or ad campaign so they can make it better.
+Like other online survey sites like Project Payday and Dollar Surveys, Survey Squad (formerly known as Focus Forward) make money by connecting brands and companies to consumers so they can get feedback on a product or ad campaign so they can make it better.